 Running specialty shops have been the foundation of the running industry since the 1970s.

+There are many places to buy running shoes nowadays—at a big sporting goods retailer, at a mall chain store, online, at a discount website or at a running specialty store.
 The roughly 800 running specialty shops around the U.S. have been the lifeblood of the running industry and the sport for more than 35 years, providing a sense of community and spreading the knowledge and passion to all levels of runners.
 Yes, many have had a runner-geek quirkiness to them, but that’s the culture of running that has thrived for decades.
 In this gallery of photos from some of the country’s best shops, we offer a glimpse at what they provide and a few reasons you should consider shopping there for your running and fitness needs.

 RELATED: Tips For Buying New Running Shoes

 Why shop at a specialty run shop for your running needs?
 Excellent customer service, individualized fitting (which often includes expert video gait analysis) and in-depth knowledge of all things running.
 Photo: Big River Running

 It’s the best and least intimidating place to learn about training for your first race, whether it’s a 5K or a full marathon.
 You'll typically only Photo: Movin' Shoes

 Running shop employees eat, sleep and breathe running.
 It’s about what you’re getting for your money.
 Running smarts = priceless.
 Photo: Movin' Shoes